lauradolan/SMACD/README.md

-# SMACD
+# System Mapping and Architectural Concept Diagram
-System Mapping and Architectural Concept Diagram - Behavior-based Threat Modeling Approach
+The concept behind this is to create a threat modeling approach that is scalable as well as being designed with attacker behavior in mind.